Pandanus pluriloculatus

-Pandanus pluriloculatus is a dioecious tree in the screwpine genus.
-It is endemic to Madagascar.
-The specific epithet, pluriloculatus, is given because this species has numerous locules in a compound ovary.
-Pandanus columnaris is now considered a synonym for P. luriloculatus.
+Pandanus pluriloculatus is a dioecious tree in the family Pandanaceae which is endemic to Madagascar.
+The specific epithet, pluriloculatus, is a reference to the numerous locules in a compound ovary.

 Description

 Pandanus pluriloculatus is a tree up to 22 m tall with a dark brown bark and a spiny trunk up to 30 cm in diameter.
 The crown of the tree is narrowly cylindric, with three spirals of large leaves at the top.
 Most of the trunk below the crown has many short branchlets with narrow leaves and fruit spikes.
 The leaves at the top of the tree are 1.35- 1.6 m long and 10--14 cm wide.
 The leaves of the lateral branchlets are shorter (71-83 cm long), and narrower (15- 16 mm wide).
 P. pluriloculatus usually has no prop roots.

 Flowers and fruit

 Flowering clusters arise at the tips of the lateral branchlets.
 They are set on a 3-sided stalk (peduncle) 8-14 cm long and 1 cm in diameter.
 The fruits (syncarps) are 5-9 cm long, 5–6.5 cm in diameter.
 There are usually 3 or 4 fruits crowded together with the largest at the tip.
 They are generally egg-shaped, although the smaller ones may be nearly round.